 Urban Studies Society

 The Urban Studies Society is an interdisciplinary organization for students of all majors who share a common interest in urban issues, ranging from affordable housing and economic development to transportation and sustainability.
 We aim to enrich our members' classroom learning and on-campus community with biweekly meetings featuring local subject matter experts, visits to local sites of interest, service opportunities, and social events.
-Meetings are Mondays at 5pm.
 Contact firstname.lastname@example.org for more information.

 Women in Civil, Architectural, and Environmental Engineering (WCAE)

 Women in Civil, Architectural & Environmental Engineering at The University of Texas at Austin is dedicated to creating a professional network for students, graduates, & faculty members in our department, building an inclusive community for undergraduate women, and supporting civil, architectural and environmental engineering students with peer mentorship throughout their studies.
 Contact email@example.com for more information.

 Women's Relief Initiative

 Women's Relief Initiative's mission is to provide menstrual aid that empowers women, sustains the environment, and uplifts under-resourced communities.
 We work to educate women on the topic of menstruation and alongside that, we are developing a biodegradable menstrual pad product.
 Contact firstname.lastname@example.org for more information.